Republicans reject reports Russia helped Trump win election

 Clinton has blamed Comey for her loss, saying his decision during the campaign's final weeks to re-open a probe into her email use as secretary of state broke her momentum.

-Previous intelligence reports have accused Russia of seeking to undermine the US election, without saying if Moscow favored any candidate.
+Previous intelligence reports have accused Russia of seeking to undermine the US election, without saying if Moscow favoured any candidate.

-In an interview Wednesday in Time magazine, Trump was asked if the intelligence was politicized.
+In an interview Wednesday in Time magazine, Trump was asked if the intelligence was politicised.
 "I think so," he said.

 "I don't believe they interfered," he said.
 "It could be Russia.
 And it could be China.
 And it could be some guy in his home in New Jersey."